ibm-cloud-docs/containers/cs_cli_changelog.md

 <td>26 Nov 2019</td>
 <td><ul>
 <li>Removes the `kube-audit` log source option from `ibmcloud ks logging config` commands.</li>
-<li>Adds a column to the output of `ibmcloud ks addon-versions` for the minimum required OpenShift version.</li>
 <li>Adds a check to verify that you are logged in to the {{site.data.keyword.cloud_notm}} CLI before the command request is issued.</li>
 <li>Updates the help text in various languages.</li></ul>
 </td>